Yale-LILY/Ascle/README.md

 ```

 ## Fine-tuned Models
-In MedGen, users can access any publicly available language model.
+In Ascle, users can access any publicly available language model.
 Additionally, we provide users with 32 of our fine-tuned models which are suitable for multiple-choice QA, text simplification, and machine translation tasks.

 Plase feel to download our fine-tuned models:
 * [Multi-choice QA](https://huggingface.co/RUI525)